Rothesay (insurer)

-Rothesay (formerly Rothesay Life) is a United Kingdom pension insurer that writes bulk annuities for defined benefit pension schemes and acquires in-force annuity portfolios.
-It was founded in 2007 as a subsidiary of Goldman Sachs and is now owned by the Singapore sovereign wealth fund GIC and the US insurer MassMutual.
+Rothesay, formerly Rothesay Life, is a British pension insurer that writes bulk annuities for defined benefit pension schemes and acquires in-force annuity portfolios.
+It was founded in 2007 as a subsidiary of Goldman Sachs.
+In 2020, existing shareholders GIC and MassMutual acquired Blackstone's stake in the group.

-As at 31 December 2024 the group reported £70.7 billion of assets under management and a group Solvency Capital Requirement coverage ratio of 261 percent.
+As of 31 December 2024, Rothesay reported £70.7 billion of assets under management and a group Solvency Capital Requirement coverage ratio of 261 percent.
+In the same update, Rothesay reported that GIC held 50.2 percent of the company and MassMutual held 47.6 percent, with the remainder held by management and employees.

 History

-Rothesay was founded in 2007 as a subsidiary of Goldman Sachs.
+Rothesay was founded in 2007 as a subsidiary of Goldman Sachs as a specialist annuity insurer.
+In 2008 it completed its first pension buy-out transaction, covering the defined benefit pension scheme of The Rank Group.

-Following a competitive process in late 2010, Rothesay agreed to acquire specialist bulk annuity insurer Paternoster and completed the deal in January 2011, adding a large in-force annuity book.
+In 2010, Rothesay agreed to acquire specialist bulk annuity insurer Paternoster, and completed the deal in January 2011, adding a large in-force annuity book.

-Goldman Sachs agreed in 2013 to sell a majority stake in Rothesay to funds managed by Blackstone and GIC, with MassMutual acquiring a minority holding.
-Completion followed in December 2013.
-Goldman exited in 2017, then Blackstone sold its interest in 2020 which left GIC and MassMutual as shareholders.
+In 2013, Goldman Sachs agreed to sell a majority stake in Rothesay to funds managed by Blackstone and GIC, with MassMutual acquiring a minority holding; the transaction completed in December 2013.
+Goldman exited in 2017, then Blackstone sold its interest in 2020 which left GIC and MassMutual as equal 49% shareholders.

-After EU merger clearance in April 2014, Rothesay completed the acquisition of MetLife Assurance Limited and integrated the portfolio over the following year.
-Part VII FSMA transfers later moved reinsured annuity books into direct ownership, including portfolios from Zurich and Aegon that completed in 2017.
+In 2014 the European Commission approved Rothesay's acquisition of MetLife Assurance Limited in the United Kingdom.
+Rothesay later reported that the acquisition completed in May 2014.

+In 2016 Rothesay agreed to acquire a portfolio of annuities from Aegon's UK business.
+In August 2017, Austria's Financial Market Authority said that Zurich Assurance Ltd had transferred some life insurance contracts to Rothesay Life plc.

-A proposed transfer of about £12 billion of Prudential UK annuities was initially refused by the High Court in 2019.
+In 2019, a proposed transfer of about £12 billion of Prudential UK annuities was initially refused by the High Court.
 The Court of Appeal set that decision aside in 2020 and the High Court sanctioned the transfer on 24 November 2021 with an effective date of 15 December 2021.

+In 2020 the company rebranded from Rothesay Life to Rothesay.
+In September 2022, co-founder Tom Pearce became chief executive, succeeding Addy Loudiadis.

-In March 2024 Rothesay agreed to acquire Scottish Widows’ in-force bulk annuity portfolio.
+In March 2024 Rothesay agreed to acquire Scottish Widows' in-force bulk annuity portfolio from Lloyds Banking Group.
 The High Court approved the transfer on 14 May 2025 and completion took effect on 11 June 2025.

 Operations

-Rothesay focuses on pension risk transfer in the United Kingdom.
-Its activities include bulk purchase annuities written as buy-ins and buy-outs, the acquisition of in-force annuity portfolios from insurers, and occasional acquisitions of insurance companies.
-The group reinsures a high proportion of longevity risk and invests mainly in government securities, corporate credit, infrastructure lending and secured lending.

-Independent market reporting described strong demand for UK bulk annuities in 2024 and 2025, with record annual volumes in 2024.
-Trade press ranked Rothesay among the largest writers by new premium in 2024, supported by large transactions with NatWest Group and other schemes.

-Regulation

-Rothesay Life plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.

-UK regulatory materials set expectations for annuity writers on areas such as the Solvency UK matching adjustment, funded reinsurance and risk management.
-The PRA has updated its supervisory statements and consulted on reforms in 2024 and 2025 that are relevant to firms active in the bulk annuity market.
+Rothesay buys pension schemes, often of the defined benefit type, from British employers who wish to remove the scheme's liabilities and risks from their accounts.